No products in the cart.

 Does the splint have any tread or soiling on the bottom so the dog will not slip?

 Yes, the splints have a non-skid surface on the bottom.
+This non-slip pad should allow the patient to maintain traction and avoid slipping on slippery surfaces.

 Yes, the splints are fully lined with foam and may be spot cleaned and left to air dry.